kratisto/docs/pages/web_cloud/email_and_collaborative_solutions/email_pro/first_config/guide.en-ie.md

 Once the Email Pro service has been created and is available, you can manage it from the [OVHcloud Control Panel](/links/manager).

-To do this, log in, then click on `Email Pro`{.action} and select the appropriate service.
+To do this, log in, then click on `Professional emails`{.action} and select the appropriate service.

 > [!primary]
 >